 Introduction

-Driving with bad spark plugs can lead to a cascade of engine performance issues that every car owner should be aware of.
-Understanding the immediate and long-term effects of neglecting this vital component is essential for maintaining your vehicle’s health and efficiency.
+Driving with worn-out spark plugs can cause a range of engine problems that every car owner should know about.
+It’s important to understand both the immediate and long-term effects of ignoring this key part of your vehicle.

 What Are the Immediate Effects of Driving with Bad Spark Plugs?